-Legal Research and Writing I (3 Credits) LAW 0662 (R)
+Legal Research and Writing I (3 Credits) LAW 0662

-This course integrates legal analysis with practical skills and professionalism.
-The course combines instruction in legal research, writing, and analysis with exposure to essential lawyering skills including interviewing, counseling, and negotiation.
-This course emphasizes predictive legal analysis with state law questions.
-Students are required to produce multiple drafts and participate in one-on-one conferences.
-Through case hypotheticals, students develop problem-solving strategies, conduct legal research, and draft legal memoranda.
+This course integrates legal theory with practice, professionalism, and technology in a transactional setting.
+It combines instruction in legal research, writing, and analysis with other practical lawyering skills while focusing on predictive legal analysis.
+Case files are used to develop problem-solving strategies, conduct legal research, draft legal memoranda, and negotiate a settlement of a transactional case.
 This is a required course.

-Legal Research and Writing II (3 Credits) LAW 0663 (R)
+Legal Research and Writing II (3 Credits) LAW 0663